QuiltMC/rfcs/specification/0041-hashed-mappings-specification.md

 ### Raw Names
 For classes, the raw name is their binary name with the package omitted where possible.
+The package of a class can be omitted if and only if the simple class name (i.e. the class name without the package) is unique in the original mapping set.

 For methods and fields, the raw name is the raw name of the owner class, followed by their name and descriptor, unless the descriptor can be omitted.
+The descriptor of a method/field can be omitted if and only if the method/field name is unique in its owner class.

 The exact format is:
 - Class: `<class_name>`